 A pull request, or PR, is exactly that: a request to pull your changes into the original project code.
 Basically, you're asking the owner of the original project to include your new changes.
 When changes are included in a project, it's called a merge.
 Completing a pull request involves merging the pull request into the original project.

 A pull request isn't a single step, however.
 It's a process.
 You'll create your PR, submit any fixes necessary for the checks to pass, wait for review, submit any or discuss changes requested in the review, and then wait for your code to be merged into the project.
+Sometimes the review discussion might be quite involved.
 Not all PRs will be accepted.
 This is why it's important to submit a PR earlier rather than later so you can get feedback earlier on in the development process.